What Is The Story Behind Vietnamese Coffee?

 Sugar is the number one ingredient that causes fat.
 Actual fat, such as that 3.3 grams I just talked about, isn’t what actually adds fat to your body.

-In most instances, your body needs fat: it’s something to burn for energy, which is what mankind was doing before we had added sugar in everything under the sun.
+In most instances, your body needs fat; it’s something to burn for energy, which is what mankind was doing before we had added sugar to everything under the sun.

 It’s unique, it’s fantastic, and you probably didn’t come into this article assuming that everything for Vietnamese coffee was available from the supermarket shelves.